 The nature of Vermilion's operations results in exposure to fluctuations in commodity prices, interest rates and foreign currency exchange rates.
 Vermilion monitors and, when appropriate, uses derivative financial instruments to manage its exposure to these risks.
 All transactions of this nature entered into by Vermilion are related to an underlying financial position or to future petroleum and natural gas production.
 Vermilion does not use derivative financial instruments for speculative purposes.
 Vermilion has elected to not designate any of its price risk management activities as accounting hedges and thus accounts for changes to fair value in net earnings for the period.
 During the normal course of business, Vermilion enters into fixed price arrangements to sell a portion of its production.
 Vermilion has elected to exempt these contracts from fair value accounting through the use of the normal purchase and sales exemption.
 Vermilion does not obtain collateral or other security to support its financial derivatives as management reviews the creditworthiness of the counterparty prior to entering into a derivative contract.

-Click on the link below for a summary of Vermilion's outstanding financial derivative positions as at December 11, 2013:
+Click here for a summary of Vermilion's outstanding financial derivative positions as at April 15, 2016